OctoJobs/Octojobs/README.md

 #OCTOJOBS#
 Octojobs is a Github-based, open source, webscraper and job opportunity aggregator.
 It scrapes a jobboard website, such as LinkedIn or Monster.com, and returns a query of jobs based on user-provided keywords.

+##Mission Statement
+Get more reach for your job search

 ## User Stories
 ###User
-As a user, we want an easy, one stop shop for our job search.
+As a user, we want an easy, one stop shop for our job search to find a job.

 As a user, we want a clear way to sort through the data for the exact information we want.

-As a user, we want a straightforward, beautiful user experience.
+As a user, we want a straightforward, beautiful user experience to make the retieval of information easy.

 As a user, we want to search for specific skills and job titles.